1327 Camp Cedar Point Ln, Makanda, IL 62958

 Makanda, IL 62958

 Please consider carpooling, as it saves money, reduces ecological impact and makes roads safer.
 Please also consider finding your parking spot for your car and leaving it there for the weekend.
-All of the Lodges have parking spots in a driveway in front of them — Great Spirit Lodge, Sahara, Manitowa and Bruce, Lodge.
-If you drive up to the lodge in which you are staying and there is no place left to park, please join the tent campers and park diagonally along the entry road in a row between the road and the row of trees lining it.
+All of the Lodges have parking spots in a driveway in front of them — Great Spirit Lodge, Sahara, and Bruce Lodge.
 We recommend bringing a bicycle, and comfortable walking shoes to get around camp.

 We have designated 2 huge fields next to a shower house and within sight / sound distance of the live music stage.
 There are also large areas for pitching a tent back in the woods far enough from the concert / dining area to be secluded from noise.
 We have designated one platform tent area for adults only including band members.